kosmobiker/ud108519_praca_magisterska/README.md

-# sgh-diploma
+# here it will be my master thesis
-this is a my diplomas repo
+this is a my repo